 Glimpse behind the studio curtain to see music recording secrets with the producer/engineer who's worked with She & Him, The Decemberists, Elliott Smith, and Sleater-Kinney.

 Drum Setup and Mic'ing in the Studio with Ryan Hewitt

-GRAMMY-winning recording engineer Ryan Hewitt explains his techniques for capturing drum sounds.
-"Drum Doctor" Ross Garfield consults with Ryan on a real-world studio setup for a session with A-list drummer Josh Freese.
+Learn techniques for capturing drum sounds from GRAMMY-winning recording engineer Ryan Hewitt.
+"Drum Doctor" Ross Garfield consults on a real-world setup for drummer Josh Freese.

 1h 14m • COURSE